All Products

 Prerequisites

-• An Elastic Compute Service (ECS) Linux instance is created for running the redis-full-check tool.
+• An ECS instance that runs Linux has been created.
 For more information, see Create an ECS instance.

 • The ECS instance can access the source and destination Redis instances.